-The following three part webinar can also be found at my youtube channel: https://www.youtube.com/channel/UChXt4LUFGKYBtz8g492CT5w and not only helps you understand that you are first and foremost NORMAL with the feelings of overwhelm, anxiety, irritability and more that occur due to the daily accumulation of what you see, hear, and handle every day, and secondly to give you some tools to deal with these feelings so you feel better without necessarily having to go to therapy.
+Go to my youtube channel to watch: Common Issues First Responders Deal with and How to Battle them without Therapy – part 1, Part 2, and Part 3, a three part webinar which is geared to helping you understand not only that you are first and foremost NORMAL with the feelings of overwhelm, anxiety, irritability and more that occur due to the daily accumulation of what you see, hear, and handle every day, but also will give you some tools to deal with these feelings so you feel better without necessarily having to go to therapy.

 You dedicate your lives to saving others, not yourselves.
 Let this page bring you together

 Police, fire-fighters, EMTs, Paramedics, 911 dispatchers…thank you for your service!